 BOURBON STREET BIO

-Australian four-piece rock band Bourbon Street (all original members) formed in Byron Bay, NSW, in February, 1987.
+Australian four-piece rock band Bourbon Street (all original members) formed in Byron Bay, NSW, in early 1987.
 The band enjoyed immediate success on the live circuit as a 70’s-styled high-energy cover band and soon began writing their own songs.
-During the next 6 years, Bourbon Street played more live shows than any other band in Australia.
-They won multiple awards and released three albums before temporarily disbanding in September of ‘93.

-In 2003, the band began touring around their native Northern Rivers area for the next few years.
+In 2005, the band started writing again and began touring their native Northern Rivers area.
 Their fourth album, ‘Banned for Life’ (co-produced by Powderfinger’s Ian Haug) was released in February, 2007.
-The album yielded 3 minor hits with Silver Dollar, Natural Blonde and Rosie’s Bar & Grill, all receiving extensive airplay in the Northern Rivers region of NSW.
-The group disbanded again shortly after the album’s release before being lured back to the stage in 2013.
+The album yielded 3 minor hits with ‘Silver Dollar’, ‘Natural Blonde’ and ‘Rosie’s Bar & Grill’, all receiving extensive airplay in the Northern Rivers region of NSW.

-PRESS RELEASE
+PRESS RELEASE FEB 2026

-Australian four-piece rock band Bourbon Street (all original members) formed in Byron Bay, NSW, in February, 1987.
+Australian four-piece rock band Bourbon Street (all original members) formed in Byron Bay, NSW, in early 1987.
 The band enjoyed immediate success on the live circuit as a 70’s-styled high-energy cover band and soon began writing their own songs.
-During the next 6 years, Bourbon Street played more live shows than any other band in Australia.
-They won multiple awards and released three albums before disbanding in September of ‘93.

 HIGH RESOLUTION IMAGES